MPiya/MPiya/README.md

 <br/>

-- 💬 Currently looking for a junior position as a java or .net developer.
+- 💬 Currently looking for a Software Engineer position.

 - 📫 How to reach me **piyabootsuwan@gmail.com**